lightpoichich/baserow/docs/patterns/job_handling.md

 `Job.object` has dedicated methods to get pending/running/finished querysets) and in the frontend (`mixin/job` provides calculated properties for different states).

-### JobHandler

 ### Progress tracking

+`Job.progress_percentage` stores current job progress value in percentage.
+This value should be updated during the execution.
+However, a job may be a complex and layered set of tasks, where one task runs several smaller tasks in a sequence.
+Those smaller tasks may not know anything about their caller to be able to be run in isolation.
+Upper layers may still want to know how much job was performed and expose this information for others to consume.
+To establish a communication channel to propagate progress updates from the inside of a job a helper `baserow.core.utils:Progress` class is used.

-Each job receives an instance of `baserow.core.utils:Progress` class which is a helper to track progress of any job. `Progress` class can use child instances to track fragmentary progress if a job can have sub-tasks that should be tracked independently but within specific boundaries of a parent progress.
+`Progress`'s class interface allows to set or increase a progress.  `Progress` class can spawn child instances to track fragmentary progress of sub-tasks.
+If a job can have sub-tasks they can be tracked independently but within specific boundaries of parent's progress.
 For example: a job updates its `Progress` instance to 40% and then runs a code that internally tracks its progress from 0% to 100%, but from job's perspective it's an increase from 40% to 50%.
 A child progress will notify parent of it's change and the parent will recalculate its relative